To be eligible to apply for semester study abroad, a student must:

 - Number of transferred credits:

-- The maximum number of credits transferred from the partner institution is 12 credits (SALAW 900) (including credit for language courses taken abroad).
+- The maximum number of credits transferred from the partner institution is 12 credits (SALAW 900).

 - See individual program descriptions for curriculum and average course load.

 - Credit for courses taken at a partner institution is recorded on the student’s Penn State Law transcript as non-graded credit (see below).
 Credits earned at the partner institution will be listed as SALAW 900 (12 credits) on the Penn State Law transcript.